gw-ospo/curioss-patterns/piggyback-onto-a-larger-conference.md

 A small academic OSPO has been established within a university.

-While there is a growing interest in open source among students, faculty, and staff, the community is still in its early stages and remains relatively small.
+While there is a growing interest in open source among students, faculty and staff, the community is still in its early stages and remains relatively small.

 # Forces